 While CPAP machines can provide meaningful improvements, they can also have side effects.
 Fortunately, there are strategies you can take to minimize the effects of CPAP therapy and make treatment more manageable.

-- Facial irritation: Sometimes the CPAP mask is not the right fit, and if it’s too tight, it can put pressure on your skin and contribute to sores or ulcers.
+- Facial irritation: Sometimes the CPAP mask isn't the right fit, and if it’s too tight, it can put pressure on your skin and contribute to sores or ulcers.
 If this happens, tell your health care provider and start looking for a mask in a different size, a different model, or with a different cushioning material.

 - Swallowing air: Swallowing air, also called aerophagia, can result in an upset stomach.
 Usually, switching to a nasal mask or nasal pillow will relieve this side effect.
 Alternatively, using an APAP machine or wearing a chin strap to keep your mouth closed while breathing through the nose can help prevent aerophagia.